gautamkrishnar/github-pages-gallery/README.md

 You can learn more about the configuration file here: https://thumbsup.github.io/docs/3-configuration/usage/.
 Click on the commit changes button below the page.

-5. Go to actions tab of your new repository, Wait till the Initial build completes.
+6. Go to actions tab of your new repository, Wait till the Initial build completes.
 It will show you the following check mark:
 ![actions](https://user-images.githubusercontent.com/8397274/103133265-7af54100-46cf-11eb-9cef-38fa122142aa.png)
-6. Click on the settings tab.
-Scroll down to GitHub pages section.
-Make sure that you have the **gh-pages** branch selected as the **Source** for the GitHub pages.
-Click on save button.
 7. You are all set with your new awesome gallery!
 Add Albums or photos to make it live.

 #### Demo Video